Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 looked like Windows support was (as often happens in FOSS) the least mature platform.

-To top it off, there's also two different standard libraries, two different runtime libraries (one of which comes in 4 flavours) and two different linkers to consider in all this.
+To top it off, there are also two different standard libraries, two different runtime libraries and two different linkers to consider in all this – all of which had the potential to lead to subtle breakage.
 At this point, we still hadn't compiled more than a "Hello World!" example with Flang, so it wasn't even clear that it could compile all of SciPy, much less pass the test suite...